Computer Sciences

 Numerical Skill test score = 55%

-The program should display a message to notify him that he has been qualify for the problem-solving test.
+The program should display a message to notify him that he has been qualifying for the problem-solving test.
 As expected pass

-TC-11 Check if a user cannot give the problem-solving test if he has scored less then 50% in the numerical skill test.
+TC-11 Check if a user cannot take the problem-solving test if he has scored less than 50% on the numerical skill test.
 Run the Program

-The program will show user Login and Sign up options.
+The program will show the user Login and Sign-up options.

-To login the system, a user should press 1.
+To log into the system, a user should press 1.

 The main menu will be displayed.